Skip to content

 How to Run Facebook Ads for Auto Insurance Agents

-To run Facebook ads for auto insurance agents, build a lead campaign targeting drivers near your service area, lead with a concrete rate-comparison offer instead of a generic quote, route clicks to a fast quote form, and judge it on cost per qualified quote, not cost per lead.
+To run Facebook ads for auto insurance agents, flag the campaign under Meta's financial products and services Special Ad Category, geo-target your licensed area at the required 15-mile minimum radius, lead with a concrete rate-comparison offer instead of a generic quote, and judge it on cost per bound policy, not cost per lead.

 Auto insurance is a different animal from the senior-market lines we cut our teeth on.
 Buyers are already shopping, margins per policy are thin, and a “cheap lead” can quietly cost you more than an expensive one once you count the dead numbers.
 So this guide on how to run Facebook ads for auto insurance agents is built around the only thing that matters: cost per bound policy, not cost per click.

 We don’t sell auto leads here.
 We build the marketing systems that generate them.
-The discipline below is the same ad math and conversion plumbing we run across 17 live campaigns for clients in higher-margin lines — applied honestly to a low-margin one.
+The discipline below is the same ad math and conversion plumbing we run in our own live senior-market campaigns — applied honestly to a low-margin one.

 The math that decides if Facebook ads work for you